-A glorious bank holiday weekend is forecast across the UK and London is again sweltering.
-For five days the temperatures are expected to hover around 30 celcius so it is a good time to revisit my handy ‘no-cook’ recipes.
-There are three on this page, ranging from phe-free, to 2phe per portion.
+A glorious bank holiday weekend is forecast across the UK, and London is sweltering.
+For five days the temperatures are expected to hover around 30 celcius, so it is a good time to revisit my handy ‘no-cook’ recipes.
+There are three on this page, ranging from phe-free to 2phe per portion.

 It is in this kind of weather that salads come to the fore, helped along by the often overlooked fennel.
 Our favourite salad so far is an easy, phe-free number which I adapted from a blog:

 Serves two as a main or four people as a side salad.
 This is phe-free when made with a phe-free cheese.
 If you need to use some protein, measure in a cheese with protein or add pine nuts (7g of pine nuts = 1phe).

 Small amount of phe-free cheese, either pre-grated or from a block.
 If you are using a cheese with protein don’t forget to measure the amount so you can calculate the exchanges.
 I used the Ocado grated cheddar alternative to keep this salad phe-free and easy.

 Juice of half a freshly squeezed lemon.
 For those of us without a fresh lemon on standby this is about 1 tablespoon of lemon juice.